 By Tim Lambert Early 19th Century America In 1803 American territory was greatly increased by the Louisiana Purchase.
 France claimed a vast amount of land in central North America around the Missouri River and the Arkansas River.
 In 1803 Napoleon agreed to sell the lot for $15 million.
 Buying the French land meant there was… Continue reading 19th Century America

-A Brief History of Alaska
+A Brief History of California

 A Brief History of Florida